 Their Croatia only tours start from an 8 day Croatia Sailing Adventure from Split to Dubrovnik, to a 29 day Vienna to Dubrovnik trip, combining a tour in Croatia with neighbouring countries.
 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.
 Read our Intrepid Travel Reviews

-MedSailors – If you’ve ever wanted to sail around the Mediterranean but have no experience as a sailor, then hop aboard a Medsailors tour instead.
-Medsailors arrange sailing trips to Croatia where you get a chance to try out your sailing skills (if you feel inclined too).
-Catering for 18 to 35 year olds, the sailing trips are week-long.
-As a solo you get paired up in a cabin.
+Travel Talk – If you’ve ever wanted to sail around the Mediterranean but have no experience as a sailor, then hop aboard a Travel Talk sailing tour instead.
+Sail from Dubrovnik to Split in 8 days or Split to Dubrovnik in reverse.
+Breakfasts and lunch are prepared onboard daily and you get to spend the evenings in a different port.
+Aimed at 18 to 39-year-olds, the sailing trips are week-long and as a solo, you get paired up in a cabin.

 - Secret Zagreb – Explore the secret side of the city on a Secret Zagreb Walk, join a ghost tour and learn about notorious witch hunts and dark Croatian writers or take their Badass Women of Zagreb day tour and learn about some of Croatia's most remarkable women.